wfjvdham/Rcourse/13_read_data/read_data.md

 ![Database Connection](./database_connection.jpg)

-Connection Tab in Rstudio
+Connection Pane in Rstudio v1.1
 ========================================================

-- Shows all the drives that are installed on the system
-- Changing between data sources is possible by only changing the connection, the rest of the code can stay the same
+- View databases, schemas, tables and fields
+- Explore data in tables or views
+- Remembers connections you have made

 Type of Problems
 ========================================================